withfig/challenge-history-search/README.md

 #### Accessing Fig Settings

 You can access any setting value with `fig.settings["key"]`.

-View "[Settings](https://fig.io/docs/settings)" for a list all key values.
+- View [Settings](https://fig.io/docs/settings) for a list all key values
+- Run `fig settings` to see all settings that are currently enabled.

-Accessing the user's default shell might by useful.
-It can be done with `fig.settings["userShell"]`.
+You can access the user's default shell by running `fig.settings["userShell"]`.